eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 - Add two steps before your for-loop starting `Run Keyword If` and `Return From Keyword If`.
 The condition for both keywords is `execute_javascript`.

-Executing JavaScript is all fun, when the elements have `id` attributes.
+Executing JavaScript is fun when the elements have `id` attributes.
 In those cases, we can use `document.getElementById("myId")` to find our elements.
 For example, we could change our datepicker logic to use that as well.
 However, our "Important number" doesn't have an `id`, so we're forced to use something else.
 Throughout this training, we've used XPaths.
 Using XPaths in JavaScript much more complex than what